-Compliance with this guideline and the Regulation 17 approval is conditional upon procurement of transformers compliant with the reduced sound power level of the Australian Standard AS 60076.10-2009 Power transformers- Determination of sound levels1.
-If the transformer to be used does not meet this standard the designer is required to demonstrate that the installed transformer will still meet the requirements of the noise regulations (whether through a sufficient buffer or installed mitigation).
+Compliance with this guideline and the Regulation 17 approval is conditional on procurement of transformers compliant with the reduced sound power level of AS/NZS 60076.10:2009 Power transformers Determination of sound levels (Data calculations in this document are based on 3dB below the reduced sound power levels in the standard based on transformer sound power tests).
+If the transformer to be used does not meet this standard, the designer is required to demonstrate that the installed transformer will still meet the requirements of the Noise Regulations (whether through a sufficient buffer or installed mitigation).

-The designer shall provide Western Power with information (in report form) on each development documenting how each transformer has complied with this procedure.
-Western Power may audit this information as part of the existing design conformance review process.
-Worked examples are included in Appendix 1 to this document.
+The designer shall provide WP with information on each development, documenting how each transformer has complied with this procedure (e.g. site drawings, completed National Engineering Register (NER) Certification of noise compliance.
+WP may audit this information as part of the existing design conformance review process.
+Worked examples are included in Appendix 1 of this document.